isabella232/primetime.en/help/digital-rights-management/cloud-quick-start/custom-auth-ent/workflow-summary/licensing-workflow.md

 # License workflow details{#license-workflow-details}

-Request a license from Primetime Cloud DRM by calling mgr.loadVoucher()
+Request a license from Primetime Cloud DRM by calling `mgr.loadVoucher()`.